Non surgical rhinoplasty in Scottsdale, AZ 85260

 A note about tip drop during smiling

-If your primary concern is a nasal tip that drops when you smile, laugh, or speak, Botox is often the most effective first-line treatment — and in many cases eliminates the need for nose threads entirely.
-The depressor septi nasi muscle pulls the tip downward during facial expression, and a small amount of botulinum toxin can relax that pull without any structural procedure.
+If the primary concern is a nasal tip that drops when you smile, Botox is often the most effective first-line treatment — and in many cases eliminates the need for nose threads entirely.
+The depressor septi nasi muscle pulls the tip downward during expression, and a small amount of botulinum toxin can relax that pull.
+Dr. Borakowski assesses this at consultation and will recommend Botox first when the anatomy supports it.

 Medical Contraindications